ms/buildtogether.tech/10-newcomers/index.md

 5. Have and enforce a code of conduct.
 :   We discussed this rule in <span x="starting"/>, but it bears repeating here.
-    Your project's culture is defined by the worst behavior it tolerates, and every instance of bad behavior will drive current and potential contributors away.
+    Your project's culture is defined by the worst behavior it tolerates
+    <cite>Gruenert2015</cite>, and every instance of bad behavior will drive
+    current and potential contributors away.

 6. Develop forms of legitimate peripheral participation.
 :   Newcomers become members of a community by participating in simple, low-risk